When AIDS Was Funny

+When AIDS Was Funny is a 2015 British short documentary film by Scott Calonico.

+Summary

-When AIDS Was Funny is a 2015 short documentary film by Scott Calonico.
-The film plays controversial audio of the White House's acting press spokesman, Larry Speakes, responding to questions on the escalating AIDS epidemic by journalist Lester Kinsolving.
+The film plays controversial audio of the White House's acting press spokesman, Larry Speakes, responding to questions by making homophobic jokes on the escalating AIDS epidemic by journalist Lester Kinsolving.

+Background

 The audio recordings are from several of the Reagan administration's press conferences in the 1980s.
 The audio is juxtaposed with images of AIDS patients at Seattle's Bailey-Boushay House in the 1990s.

 1982 exchange

 The controversial dismissal of the growing AIDS epidemic is heard in the film through a series of press conferences in the 1980s, such as this 1982 exchange between Speakes and Kinsolving: